Quantum Simulation of Black Holes in a dc-SQUID Array: Introduction

-All this progress is very good news from a theoretical point of view, as it seems to let us take a step towards Quantum Gravity.
-But it does not solve the issue of the absence of experimental evidences presented earlier.
+All this progress is very good news from a theoretical point of view, as it seems to let us take a step towards quantum gravity.
+However, it does not solve the issue of the absence of experimental evidence presented earlier.
 In fact, predictions made from QFTCS are extremely hard to check empirically.
-The lack of experiments to support the current theoretical predictions---and boost more advanced theories and possible new physics---encourage us to make use of simulations, a very useful resource of research at our disposal.
+The lack of experiments to support the current theoretical predictions---and boost more advanced theories and possible new physics---encourages us to make use of simulations, a very useful resource for research at our disposal.
 Simulations let us explore the physics of unreachable systems or hard to observe phenomena, but usually at the cost of having limitations of applicability.
-For instance, classical simulators have been proposed to reproduce systems in curved spacetimes, such as simulations of wormholes with electromagnetic metamaterials \cite{EM_wormholes_PhysRevLett.99.183901}, water \cite{water_wormholes_PhysRevD.93.084032} or magnetic metamaterials \cite{magnetic_wormhole}, superluminal motion \cite{superluminal_motion} or the event horizon of a white hole \cite{event_horizon}.
-But to search for situations in which quantum fields are involved we are compelled to turn instead to quantum simulators, where quantum gravitational effects could, in principle, arise.
-Some proposals for quantum simulations include traversable wormholes \cite{bose_wormhole_PhysRevD.97.044045, squid_wormhole_PhysRevD.94.081501}, a search for a chronology protection mechanism \cite{CTCs_Mart_n_V_zquez_2020} or other exotic spacetimes like warp drives, G\"odel spacetimes or extreme Kerr black holes \cite{exotic_spacetimes_Sab_n_2018}.
+For instance, classical simulators have been proposed to reproduce systems in curved spacetimes, such as simulations of wormholes with electromagnetic metamaterials~\cite{EM_wormholes_PhysRevLett.99.183901}, water~\cite{water_wormholes_PhysRevD.93.084032} or magnetic metamaterials~\cite{magnetic_wormhole}; superluminal motion~\cite{superluminal_motion}; or the event horizon of a white hole~\cite{event_horizon}.
+However, to search for situations in which quantum fields are involved, we are compelled to turn instead to quantum simulators, where quantum gravitational effects could, in principle, arise.
+Some proposals for quantum simulations include traversable wormholes~\cite{bose_wormhole_PhysRevD.97.044045, squid_wormhole_PhysRevD.94.081501}, and searching for a chronology protection mechanism~\cite{CTCs_Mart_n_V_zquez_2020} or other exotic spacetimes, such as warp drives, G\"odel spacetimes or extreme Kerr black holes~\cite{exotic_spacetimes_Sab_n_2018}.
 These simulations can be performed in very different quantum setups, depending on the simulated system or what is expected to be achieved.
-For example, the previously cited simulations were proposed for a Bose-Einstein condensate \cite{bose_wormhole_PhysRevD.97.044045}, or a dc-SQUID array \cite{squid_wormhole_PhysRevD.94.081501, exotic_spacetimes_Sab_n_2018, CTCs_Mart_n_V_zquez_2020}.
-The simulation of Hawking radiation has been successfully achieved in the laboratory with Bose-Einstein condensates \cite{steinhauer} and theoretical proposals with superconducting circuits can be found in the literature \cite{quantum_vacuum_hawking_radiation_RevModPhys.84.1}
+For example, the previously cited simulations were proposed for a Bose--Einstein condensate~\cite{bose_wormhole_PhysRevD.97.044045} or a dc-SQUID array~\cite{squid_wormhole_PhysRevD.94.081501, exotic_spacetimes_Sab_n_2018, CTCs_Mart_n_V_zquez_2020}.
+A simulation of Hawking radiation has been successfully achieved in a laboratory with Bose--Einstein condensates~\cite{steinhauer}, and theoretical proposals with superconducting circuits can be found in the literature~\cite{quantum_vacuum_hawking_radiation_RevModPhys.84.1,PhysRevLett.103.087004}.